darrikonn/python2016/Verkefni4/README.md

-This application sorts your downloads directory.
+This is a python3 application that sorts your downloads directory.
 You should run this app in a shell with two flags, i.e. -i (or --input) which is the downloads directory (full path not needed) and -c (or --config) which is a json config file that helps the sorting. e.g.:
 ./download_clean_up.py -i downloads/ -c config.json